ctolon/PythonInterfaceDemo/README.md

 bash (Already Integrated for local).
 * `Finished` After the developments are finished, the user manual should be prepared.
 * `Open` For new feature tests, the ability to append new key-value pairs to JSONs should be implemented.
-* `Open` JSON databases can be refactored in a more meaningful way.
+* `Closed` JSON databases can be refactored in a more meaningful way.
 Now key-value pairs are equal (After Setting Naming conventions).
 * `Closed` A transaction management should be written to search whether the entered aod file is in the location.
 * `Closed` If a configuration entered is not in JSON, a warning message should be written with a logger for this.
 * `Open` char refactor for prefixes